iShiBin/ishibin.github.io/_pages/about.md

 My prospective profession is to be a data engineer/scientist after graduation in May 2019.
 So I will show some of my school/side projects on this website, including some technical articles related to `java`, `python`, `web-design`, `database`, `cloud computing`, `big data` and `data science`.

+If you would like to know more about my profession, please check [my cv](https://www.linkedin.com/in/binshi/).

 ### Interests
-This blog is also about two of my most interesting topics.
-***Mindfulness***.
-Maximum life experience with full attention.
-***Productivity***.
-Maximum achievements during a limited life

-I am still on the way to build my own methodology, so I will write some articles to share with you my own observation and utilization from now and then.
-The ultimate purpose is to live a truly happy life with the greatest self.

-Sometimes, I will also post some funny things like reading, travel, and photography.

-Hopefully, you learned something from my website.
-Good day😊
+Mindfulness and productivity are my most interesting subject, and I am still on my way to practice, and then build my own methodology.

+My other hobbies are reading, travel, and photography.
+I will keep writing notes and articles (mostly in Chinese) on [my life blog](http://shibin.info).